 U.S. tsunami warning system

-The NOAA Tsunami Program is runs the U.S. Tsunami Warning System.
-This includes monitoring the Earth for earthquakes and tsunamis to provide timely and accurate tsunami messages.
+The NOAA Tsunami Program runs the U.S. Tsunami Warning System.
+This includes monitoring for tsunamis and the earthquakes that cause them to provide timely and accurate tsunami messages.
 NOAA’s success in fulfilling this important mission relies on the ability to quickly detect a tsunami, which is accomplished through networks of advanced observation systems.

 3 feet or less

 NOAA operates two tsunami warning centers, which are staffed 24 hours a day, 7 days a week.
-The National Tsunami Warning Center in Alaska serves all U.S. states except Hawaii.
-It also serves Puerto Rico, the Virgin Islands, and Canada.
-The Pacific Tsunami Warning Center in Hawaii directly serves Hawaii and the U.S. Pacific territories and is the primary international forecast center for the Pacificoffsite link and Caribbeanoffsite link.
+The National Tsunami Warning Center serves the continental United States, Alaska, and Canada.
+The Pacific Tsunami Warning Center directly serves the Hawaiian Islands, the U.S. Pacific and Caribbean territories, and the British Virgin Islands and is the primary international forecast center for the Pacific and Caribbean.

 When an earthquake occurs, seismic networks provide information about its location, depth, and magnitude to help the warning centers determine if it may have generated a tsunami and if they should issue tsunami messages.
-The U.S. Geological Survey operates the primary U.S. seismic networks.
+The U.S. Geological Survey and its partners operate the primary U.S. seismic networks.

 If the earthquake meets certain criteria, the warning centers use sea-level data to determine the existence of a tsunami and refine or cancel messages.
 NOAA has established and maintains two essential sea-level observation networks.

 If an earthquake meets certain criteria, the warning centers issue U.S. messages (alerts) through multiple channels to emergency managers, other officials, news media, and the public.
-They issue threat messages to international partners in the Pacificoffsite link and Caribbeanoffsite link to help them understand the threat to their coasts so they can determine the level of alerts to issue.
+They issue threat messages to international partners in the Pacific and Caribbean to help them understand the threat to their coasts so they can determine the level of alerts to issue.

-There are four levels of tsunami messages in the United States: Information Statement, Watch, Advisory, and Warning.
-When the centers issue tsunami warnings, they are broadcast through local radio and television, wireless emergency alerts, NOAA Weather Radio and NOAA websites (like Tsunami.gov).
+There are four levels of tsunami alerts in the United States: Information Statement, Watch, Advisory, and Warning.
+When the centers issue Tsunami Warnings, they are broadcast through local radio and television, wireless emergency alerts, NOAA Weather Radio and NOAA websites (like Tsunami.gov).
 They may also come through outdoor sirens, local officials, text message alerts, and telephone notifications.

 If a tsunami is detected, the warning centers run tsunami forecast models developed by NOAA’s Pacific Marine Environmental Laboratory and the warning centers.
 These models use real-time information from the observation systems and pre-established scenarios to simulate tsunami movement across the ocean and estimate coastal impacts, including wave height and arrival times, the location and extent of coastal flooding, and event duration.

 To support forecast and warning capabilities, NOAA’s Center for Coasts, Oceans, and Geophysics develops high-resolution coastal digital elevation models, which depict Earth’s solid surface.
 The center also serves as the long-term archive for national and international tsunami data, a natural hazards image database, and the global historical tsunami database.
-This database includes information on roughly 2,500 tsunamis from 2000 B.C. to the present.
-It is used to identify regions at risk, validate tsunami forecast models, help position DART buoy stations and sea-level gauges, and prepare for future events.
+It is used to identify regions at risk, validate tsunami forecast models, help position DART systems and coastal water-level stations, and prepare for future events.

 Of all Earth’s natural hazards, tsunamis are among the most infrequent.
 Even though most are small and nondestructive, tsunamis pose a major threat to coastal communities.
 People who live, work, or play at the coast should prepare for a tsunami.

 Although tsunamis cannot be prevented, there are things that communities and the public can do before, during, and after a tsunami that can save lives.
-A comprehensive and effective warning system requires that people prepare and plan how to reduce potential tsunami impacts.
+A comprehensive and effective warning system requires that communities and individuals are prepared to respond to tsunamis and have taken steps to reduce potential impacts.